A starting point for customization…

 Cambodia instruments, to tell uniquely Cambodian stories that reflect the history, the culture and the societal challenges of the country.

 We transfer to the airport for our morning flight to Cambodia’s capital, Phnom Penh.
 On arrival, we are met and transferred to our hotel with a brief orientation tour on arrival.
 The remainder of the day is at your leisure to explore the markets and city centre or just relax at your hotel.

 In Phnom Penh

-A full day of touring today with our first visit at the Royal Palace, built in 1866 by King Norodom; the Palace is made up from a number of structures within a pagoda-style compound one of which is The Silver Pagoda.
-The Silver Pagoda takes its name from the 5,000+ silver tiles and the building itself holds a number of national treasures perhaps most notably are a life-sized gold Maitreya Buddha decorated with 9584 diamonds, weighing in a at 90 kg and a small 17th century Emerald Buddha made from baccarat crystal.
-We then continue to the National Museum, a Khmer temple inspired building that houses the world’s largest collection of Khmer art sculptures, ceramics and bronzes from different periods of Cambodian history.
+A full day of touring today with our first visit at the Royal Palace, built-in 1866 by King Norodom; the Palace is made up from a number of structures within a pagoda-style compound one of which is The Silver Pagoda.
+The Silver Pagoda takes its name from the 5,000+ silver tiles and the building itself holds a number of national treasures perhaps most notably are a life-sized gold Maitreya Buddha decorated with 9584 diamonds, weighing 90 kg and a small 17th century Emerald Buddha made from baccarat crystal.
+We then continue to the National Museum, a Khmer temple-inspired building that houses the world’s largest collection of Khmer art sculptures, ceramics and bronzes from different periods of Cambodian history.
 Over 5000 objects are on display including Angkorian era statues, lingas and other artifacts, most notably the legendary statue of the ‘Leper King.’
-Our final visits take us back to the dark and tragic times in the 1970’s during the era of Pol Pot and the Khmer Rouge.
+Our final visits take us back to the dark and tragic times in the 1970s during the era of Pol Pot and the Khmer Rouge.

 We start with a visit to the Toul Sleng Genocide Museum before viewing the Killing Fields — both stark reminders of past evils.
 From here we return to our hotel for the evening.